nanayaw50/TwitterClone/README.md

 # TwitterClone
-Twitter clone app using android
+Twitter clone app using android for beginners.